muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_Java.md

-This part of the **Muldis Object Notation** document specifies the canonical concrete Java hosted syntax of MUON, which expresses a MUON artifact in terms of a native in-memory value or object of the Java programming language, version 8 (2014) or later, as a non-cyclic data structure composed only using system-defined types.
+This part of the **Muldis Object Notation** document specifies the canonical concrete Java hosted syntax of MUON, which expresses a MUON artifact in terms of a native in-memory value or object of the Java programming language, version 16 (2021; or 8, 2014) or later, as a non-cyclic data structure composed only using system-defined types.

 The MUON `Syntax_Java` is derived from and maps with the MUON